WISDEM/WISDEM/docs/examples/blade/user.rst

 User-Defined Design Variables
 ===============================

 The file, ``analysis_options_user.yaml``, specifies user-defined design variables, constraints, and an objective function.
 The design variable must be one of the Independent Variable Components of the model, in the WISDEM namespace, which is OpenMDAO language for an input variable name that can be independently adjusted by an outer optimization loop.
-The input variables available as design variables are listed *HERE!!!*.
+The input variables available as design variables are listed at :ref:`wisdem_inputs_documentation`.
 In the ``analysis_options`` file, this appears in the design variable section as:

 .. literalinclude:: /../examples/03_blade/analysis_options_user.yaml
     :language: yaml